Wild Camping Scotland: A Beginners Guide

 Sleeping mats come in all different shapes and sizes but their main purpose remains the same: to provide a comfortable sleeping platform and offer some insulation from the ground underneath.

-When you have been out walking all day, the last thing you want for dinner is a flattened sandwich.
-Using a small personal stove is a great way to have a hot, cooked meal to keep you fueled and boost morale.
+When you have been out all day, the last thing you want for dinner is a flattened sandwich.
+Using a small personal stove is a great way to have a hot, cooked meal.

 The ultralight MSR Pocket Rocket 2 stove can boil 1 litre of water in 3.5 minutes.
-Perfect for long-distance treks and wild camping adventures where space and size are crucial.
+This stove is perfect for wild camping adventures when space and size are crucial.

 Often overlooked, pots are just as important as the stove for a successful outdoor dinner.
-Pots and pans come in all shapes and sizes, so you want to choose something with a decent water capacity that won’t be awkward to stash in your backpack as well.
+Pots and pans come in all shapes and sizes, so you want to choose something with a decent water capacity that won’t be awkward to stash in your backpack.

-There’s nothing we love more than products that excel at practicality.
-The MSR PocketRocket 2 Mini Stove Kit is a prime example of functionality.
+The MSR PocketRocket 2 Mini Stove Kit is an exemplar of functionality.

-Weighing less than 300 g, it's an ultra-compact kit for the weight and space conscious.
+Weighing less than 300g, it is an ultra-compact kit that saves on weight and space.
 Everything you need fits effortlessly together, including the stove and gas meaning no space is wasted.
-Use it to make coffees, boil-in-the bag meals, or a Michelin star pasta – the choices are endless!
+Use it to make coffee, boil-in-the-bag meals, or homemade pasta dishes – the options are endless!

-The Fire Lighting Kit from the appropriately named Light My Fire is one of our best sellers.
-This will be your best friend for igniting fires in wet and windy conditions.
-Whether barbecuing or camping, the reliable Magnesium Alloy striker works for approximately 3,000 strikes.
+This Dual Action Fire Starter by Lifesystems will be your best friend for igniting fires in all conditions.
 You no longer need to worry about snapped matches filling up your pockets.

 It’s all very well having the kit to rustle up a tasty campsite meal but how do you take all the ingredients?
 Some people like to stick to traditional instant noodles and pasta.
 This is great and can easily hit the spot after a long day outside.
-However, if you want to spice up your dinner or take on board large numbers of calories for your next day, why not try some of our freeze-dried meals?
-Lightweight, nutritionally balanced and mouth wateringly tasty, these meals only require boiling water to make and help keep all the mess in one place.
+However, if you want to spice up your dinner or intake maximum calories, why not try some of our freeze-dried meals?
+Lightweight, nutritionally balanced and delicious, these meals only require boiling water to prepare.

 How does a Real Turmat Chicken Tikka Masala sound?

-Real Turmat are a Norwegian company that make high-quality freeze dried expedition and wild camping food.
+Real Turmat is a Norwegian company that makes high-quality freeze-dried expedition and wild camping food.
 They make it easier to enjoy tasty food outdoors.
 Easy to carry, easy to prepare.
 Just add hot water.

 Don't forget you'll need something to eat it with too!
-Like this Light My Fire Spork
+Like this Sea To Summit Frontier UL Spork!

 Emergency Supplies

-We often get comfortable visiting the hills.
-Maybe we have walked the same route before.
-Or maybe it’s a sunny day and you don’t plan on being out for long.
-No matter your experience, it is always important to be prepared for an emergency, especially when wild camping.
+We often get comfortable visiting the hills, but no matter your experience, it is always important to be prepared for an emergency.

 Here is a list of the extra bits’n’bobs we think are important to include on your mandatory kit list.